medhan-sh/medhansh_phase2/picoctf/Hardware.md

 ## Notes:

 - reading the files was a waste of time
-- using ` ps @ 0x68` command failed because it's looking for a standard, null-terminated (text) string.
-Your encrypted flag is just raw bytes, and it probably contains a \x00 (null) byte, which makes ps stop immediately.
+- using ` ps @ 0x68` command failed because it's looking for a standard string, encrypted flag is just raw bytes, and it probably contains a \x00 (null) byte, which makes ps stop immediately.

 ## Resources: